 First thing that you have to do is familiarize yourself with the gun laws in your state.
 Pay close attention to your state’s carry laws and know how your state issues permits.
 There are three (3) types of states that issue permits.

 These states shall issue you a concealed carry permit if you pass the background check, with as a few additional steps (depending on the state).
 These states include: Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 The states in this category may issue a permit if they deem fit.
 Each state is different, and some almost impossible.
 The May Issue States include: California, Connecticut, Delaware, District of Columbia, Hawaii, Maryland, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, and the U.S. Virgin Islands.

 Rights Denied States

 These states/territories deny rights to a concealed carry permit.
-Recently the District of Columbia has joined the May Issue States.
-These states include: American Samoa, District of Columbia, and N. Mariana Islands
+These states include: American Samoa, District of Columbia, and N. Mariana Islands.

 Steps to Take